awsdocs/aws-kms-developer-guide/doc_source/alias-about.md

   # Alias ARN
   arn:aws:kms:us-west-2:111122223333:alias/<alias-name>
   ```
 + An [alias name](concepts.md#key-id-alias-name) that is unique in the account and Region\.
-In the AWS KMS APIs, the alias name is always prefixed by `alias/`\.
+In the AWS KMS API, the alias name is always prefixed by `alias/`\.
 That prefix is omitted in the AWS KMS console\.

   ```
   # Alias name